SAI-ADITY-A/Revenue-analysis---Hospitality-domain/README.md

 ## Features
 -> Comprehensive Data Analysis: Analyze revenue trends, customer demographics, and occupancy patterns.

 -> Dynamic Dashboard: An interactive Power BI dashboard displaying key performance metrics (KPI) such as revenue, ADR, occupancy rate, and RevPAR.

 -> Insights: Identify the most significant factors affecting revenue and suggest strategies for improvement.

+## Dashboard Overview
+The Power BI dashboard offers the following features:

+• Revenue Trends: Monthly, quarterly, and yearly breakdowns of revenue.

+• Occupancy Rate: Analysis of room occupancy trends.

+• ADR and RevPAR: Key metrics such as Average Daily Rate (ADR) and Revenue per Available Room (RevPAR).

+• Customer Segments: Revenue breakdown by customer demographics.

+• Seasonal and External Factors: Visualizations of the impact of external factors like holidays, events, and weather conditions on revenue.